 HomeWorkingClub has never been a website intended to help anyone get really rich, although plenty of freelancers do very well for themselves.
 For me, the freelance lifestyle is about being rich in ways that go far beyond the financial.

-When I was getting the balance all wrong a year ago, my evening meal was often a hastily-ordered and expensive takeaway.
-Now it’s more likely to be something made in the kitchen from economical ingredients, while my son buzzes around my legs or grabs me to show me the latest thing he’s seen his baby brother do!
+When I was getting the balance all wrong a couple of years ago, my evening meal was often a hastily-ordered and expensive takeaway.
+Now it’s more likely to be something made in the kitchen from fresh ingredients, while my sons buzz around my legs.

 I’m not going to pretend that every day is stress free, because that would be nonsense.
-Nor would I try to claim we don’t have days that still end with a hastily-ordered takeaway – because that would be utter nonsense!
 But I have moved myself a LOT closer to the freelance lifestyle I had in mind over ten years ago when I started working for myself.

 The key thing – and the point of this article – is that money really isn’t what we always need to work for.

-Looking back to how I felt this time last year, there’s no amount of money I’d accept from any client that prevented me being able to enjoy those moments.
+Looking back to how I felt back in 2016, there’s no amount of money I’d accept from any client that prevented me being able to enjoy the family moments, and the gratification of seeing my own projects coming to life.
 That, to me, is what the freelance lifestyle is about, and this site exists so I can help more people move towards it.